Wednesday, October 12, 2016

 "How'd you do that!?"

-And, suddenly, Richard Arlen, a year from starring in Paramount's Wings shows up as a reporter!
+And, suddenly, Richard Arlen, a year from starring in Paramount's Wings, shows up as a reporter!

 For more information about Raymond Griffith, a good place to start is the 1975 book by Walter Kerr, The Silent Clowns in the chapter (#31 in the series!) entitled The Unexpected Raymond Griffith.
 Griffith's career didn't survive into the sound era due to damaged vocal chords that didn't permit him to speak above a whisper.
-His last role before the camera was as the dying soldier sharing a foxhole with Lew Ayres in the 1930 film All Quiet on the Western Front.
+His last role before the camera was as the dying soldier sharing a foxhole with Lew Ayres in 1930's All Quiet on the Western Front.
 He produced comedies through 1940, even serving (uncredited) as an electrician on The Wizard of Oz (!!!).

 In addition to You'd Be Surprised, other films that remain available with Griffith also include Hands Up! and Paths to Paradise, where he stars, and White Tiger, Changing Husbands, and Miss Bluebeard, where he appears in secondary roles (all from Grapevine Video).